mitch101/Rails-3-Starter-Kit/README.markdown

-# Setup the perfect Ruby on Rails App
+# Setup the perfect ruby on rails rpp from scratch

-## Assumptions
+TODO: Add flutie for nice stylesheets out of the box.

-Mac OSX 10.6, XCode / Developer Kit, Git, Growl, Textmate already installed.
+I will assume you currently have Mac OSX 10.6, XCode / Developer Kit, Git, Growl, Textmate.

 ## Basic Install